HTTP-RPC/Kilo/README.md

 * `serverURL` - an instance of `java.net.URL` representing the base URL of the service
 * `executorService` - an instance of `java.util.concurrent.ExecutorService` that is used to  dispatch service requests

-Service operations are initiated by calling the `invoke()` method, which takes the following arguments:
+Service operations are initiated by calling one of the following methods:

+* `public <V> Future<V> invoke(String method, String path, ResultHandler<V> resultHandler) { ... }`
+* `public <V> Future<V> invoke(String method, String path, Map<String, ?> arguments, ResultHandler<V> resultHandler) { ... }`
+* `public <V> Future<V> invoke(String method, String path, Map<String, ?> arguments, ResponseHandler<V> responseHandler, ResultHandler<V> resultHandler) { ... }`

+These methods accept the following arguments:

 * `method` - the HTTP method to execute
 * `path` - the path to the requested resource
-* `arguments` - a map containing the request arguments as key/value pairs
+* `arguments` - a map containing the request arguments as key/value pairs (optional)
+* `responseHandler` - a callback that will be used to decode the server response (optional)
-* `resultHandler` - an instance of `ResultHandler` that will be invoked upon completion of the service operation
+* `resultHandler` - a callback that will be invoked upon completion of the request (optional)

-A convenience method is also provided for invoking operations that don't take any arguments.
-Both variants return an instance of `java.util.concurrent.Future` representing the invocation request.
+The methods return an instance of `java.util.concurrent.Future` representing the invocation request.
 This object allows a caller to cancel an outstanding request, obtain information about a request that has completed, or block the current thread while waiting for an operation to complete.

 ### Arguments
 As with HTML forms, arguments are submitted either via the query string or in the request body.
 Arguments for `GET` and `DELETE` requests are always sent in the query string. `POST` arguments are always sent in the request body, and may be submitted using either standard W3C URL-encoded or multi-part form encodings or as JSON. `PUT` and `PATCH` arguments may be submitted either as JSON or via the query string.